 We also collaborate with various customers on innovative recycling programs.
 Together with our customer MillerCoors Brewing Company, for example, Ball jointly supports a drop-off recycling center in Golden, Colorado.

-The average recycling rate for aluminum beverage cans was at 67 percent in 2010 and at 74 percent for steel packaging in 2011.
+The average recycling rate for aluminum beverage cans was at 68 percent and at 74 percent for steel packaging in 2011.
 With 9.5 billion cans in 2011, the United Kingdom (U.K.) is Europe’s largest single can market.
 Yet the recovery of metal cans has proved stubbornly low.
 To address this, the industry set a goal to increase beverage can collection rates from 54 percent in 2010 to 75 percent by 2017.

 While 97 percent of all U.K. municipalities provide metal collection via curbside schemes, only about 40 percent of the available metal was captured.
 Ball initiated a project to better understand and address why participation was lacking.
 The findings were surprising: people were seeking reassurance that their effort to recycle really makes a difference.
 Ball and its partners crafted an innovative communication campaign to alleviate those engagement barriers: metalmatters.

 The program was tested for eight weeks in 2011 to some 60,000 households and as a result, metal packaging recycling increased by 13 percent on average.
 During 2012/2013 the program aims to reach 2 million additional households in Ireland and the U.K. metalmatters received the Environmental Excellence Award for the Best Communication Campaign in 2011 by the Chartered Institution of Wastes Management.